Victoria was notified of six new cases of COVID-19 yesterday. All are locally acquired cases.

 We continue to ask every Victorian to check exposure sites regularly, as they are subject to change based on follow-up interviews and further investigation.

 COVID-19 wastewater detections in metropolitan Melbourne and regional Victoria

-There have been new wastewater detections in the north-west of Melbourne and in regional Victoria.
+There have been new wastewater detections in the east and north-west of Melbourne and in regional Victoria.

 They may be due to someone who has had COVID-19, is no longer infectious and is continuing to shed the virus – or it may be due to an active but undiagnosed case in that area.